 You can leave the study at any time for any reason.
 To minimize the likelihood of this, be sure that you fully understand the study before you sign up.

-Will I be paid for taking part in a clinical trial?
+Will I be paid for taking part in a clinical research study?

-Most participants receive some form of compensation for taking part in a clinical trial, but this varies from study to study.
+Most participants receive some form of compensation for taking part in a clinical research study, but this varies from study to study.
 Compensation may include money, the reimbursement of travel expenses, food or food vouchers, and other services.

 Studies range dramatically in length, from mere days to years.

 Will my medical information be published?

 The personal information gathered about you and your health during the trial will remain confidential.
 Your name will not be attached to any published data.